entropiccode/Fixed-Order-Randomizer-Catch-Em-All/README.md

 - Obtain all 649 Pokemon to complete the National Pokedex.
 - Acquire both Certificates from the Game Freak Lead Developer in Castelia City.
 - Defeat the Elite 4 Rematch and Champion Alder.
-- [OPTIONAL] Defeat Cynthia in Undella Town and GameFreak Morimoto in Castelia City.

 Black 2 / White 2
 - Obtain all 649 Pokemon to complete the National Pokedex.
 - Acquire both Certificates from the Game Freak Lead Developer in Castelia City.
 - Defeat the Elite 4 Rematch and Champion Iris Rematch.
-- [OPTIONAL] Defeat Cynthia in Undella Town, Colress on the Plasma Frigate, Game Freak Nishino and Game Freak Morimoto in Castelia City.

 # Rules
 The core challenge only has two rules: